yeekom/VoRalra/README.md

 # To do list
 - [ ] Making a setting page so you can disable features you dont want.
 - [ ] Making the region seacher able to search more servers without making it get more rate limits.
+- [ ] Adding my Subplace extension to RoValra, but without all the bypassing features.
+Mostly to kinda fix bugs that other extensions didnt think about.
+- [ ] Redesign most of my extensions UI making it have the games thumbnails and other stuff.
 - [ ] Making a server uptime feature.
-If you know the undocumented api that makes it possible PLEASE dm me on dc: Valra
+Edit: likely not possible for me to do, i havent found a single api that makes it some what possible.

 # Known incompatibilies
 <details>